ver-rgb/notion-api/README.md

-The database ID from "Book List" will be NOTION_DATABASE_ID

-The database ID from "Series List" will be SERIES_DATABASE_ID
+The database ID from "Book List" will be NOTION_DATABASE_ID The database ID from "Series List" will be SERIES_DATABASE_ID The database ID from "Genres List" will be SERIES_DATABASE_ID

 To retrieve the IDs, use this [tutorial from Notion](https://developers.notion.com/reference/retrieve-a-database)